code-423n4/2025-03-starknet/README.md

 ## Automated Findings / Publicly Known Issues

-The 4naly3er report is inapplicable for this contest and there are no explicit known issues.
+The 4naly3er report is inapplicable for this contest.

+### Fee Ratio Against Quote

+During a trade, the code will evaluate the fulfillment of the base token but the fee ratio will be evaluated against the quote token.
+This approach is intentional as the user should be allowed to pay a higher fee than the order they signed as a more lucrative matching order might be identified that will have a higher fee as well as a higher profit for the user, resulting in a net-positive result for them.

+### Implicit Issues

 Any issue/behavior that is marked as acknowledged via in-line documentation should be considered out-of-scope for this contest.

 # Overview